 • Ensure that you have followed the correct procedures for using the Internet.

-• Report any incident that breaches these rules to the Curriculum Leader New
+• Report any incident that breaches these rules to the school Network Manager.

 In addition, all users of the Internet from within the school system (all students and all